 Scheme of Reasonable Accommodations at Certificate Examinations (RACE)

-What 'reasonable accommodations' are available?
+What 'reasonable accommodations' can I get?

-Examples of reasonable accommodations include the following:
+Examples of reasonable accommodations include the following.

-Accommodations that can be approved by your school
+'Accommodations' that can be approved by your school

 Your school has the authority to make special provisions for students with special needs during State exams on the basis of what is best for you.
 Some of the special provisions your school can make include: